andrewrauh/bump-api-ios/README.md

 Beta 2
 ------
 * callback structure changed: BumpClient calls its `matchBlock` when a match occurs.
 In order to create a channel (and send data), both users most call `[[BumpClient sharedClient] confirmMatch:YES onChannel:channel];`.
 When both users confirm a channel, then `BumpClient` will callback its `channelConfirmedBlock`.
-** see update examples for this new structure
+* See update examples for this new structure
 * API key status notification on stderr.

 Complete Example